Schine/StarMade-Launcher/README.md

-# Starmade Launcher
+# StarMade Launcher
-Written in node, this graphical fanciness allows the user to easily update/select their installed build of Starmade and its launch options.
+Written in node, this graphical fanciness allows the user to easily update/select their installed build of StarMade and its launch options.

 To install, run these in the launcher directory:
   1) `npm install`*